 Smart Discovery and Key Influencers

-Key influencers are dimensions that influence results; they are identified from the information in your selected model using classification and regression techniques.
+Key influencers are measures and dimensions that influence results; they are identified from the information in your selected model using classification and regression techniques.
 Classification techniques are used to identify dimensions that segregate results into different groups of outcomes.
 Regression techniques identify relationships between data points in order to predict future outcomes.

 Smart Discovery use-case example